-Kyverno is a policy engine designed for Kubernetes.
-Here are some of its features:
+Kyverno (Greek for “govern”) is a policy engine designed specifically for Kubernetes.
+Some of its many features include:

 - policies as Kubernetes resources (no new language to learn!)